ORCID/ORCID-Source/DEVSETUP.md

 * Right click on "Apache Tomcat Server".

-* Select "Add and Remove" Add orcid-api-web, orcid-pub-web, orcid-scheduler-web, orcid-solr-web, orcid-integration-test and orcid-web
+* Select "Add and Remove" Add orcid-api-web, orcid-pub-web, orcid-scheduler-web, orcid-solr-web and orcid-web

 ### Setting up Eclipse to use ORCID formatting rules